 - GRAMMY Camp — Jazz Session: Top high school instrumentalists and singers are selected to form a band, choir and combo.
 Selectees receive an all-expense paid trip to Los Angeles during GRAMMY Week to perform at GRAMMY-related events, record an album, attend the GRAMMY Awards, and are eligible to receive $2 million in scholarships.

 - GRAMMY Camp — SoundCheck: A past program of the GRAMMY Foundation that provided an opportunity for high school or college music students to visit an artist's touring venue and participate in a question-and-answer session with the artist and other industry professionals about careers in the music industry.

 - GRAMMY Signature Schools: Provides awards and monetary grants to public high school music programs based upon need.
 Awards and grants are also given to top public high school music programs.

-- GRAMMY Signature Schools Community Award: The GRAMMY Foundation and Best Buy Mobile have partnered in an effort to support local high school music education programs using the model of the GRAMMY Signature Schools program.
-With the opening of every Best Buy Mobile store across the country, the GRAMMY Foundation will identify and select a high school music program in the community to receive a grant of $2,000.
-To date, approximately $500,000 in grants has been distributed across approximately 250 schools.
+- GRAMMY Signature Schools Community Award: The GRAMMY Foundation's GRAMMY Signature Schools Community Award offers financial support to local high school music education programs using the model of the GRAMMY Signature Schools program.
+This partner supported program allows the GRAMMY Foundation to identify and select a high school music program in communities around the country to receive a grant of $2,000.
+To date, approximately $700,000 in grants has been distributed to approximately 350 schools.
 For a list of selected schools, click here.